MikeDigitize/JSFundamentals/README.md

 console.log(i);
 ```

 In the above, if <code>i</code> was declared with var it would be available outside of the block.
-Let and const are also handled differently to var and function by the compiler, which will be explained in the next section.
+Let and const are also handled differently to var and function by the compiler.
+How they are handled will be explained in the next section.

 ### Summary
 Scope dictates the availablity of variables within your code.
 Variables can be scoped globally, within a function or within a block.
 Variable scope is determined in the compile stage, before the code is executed.
 Scope determined at compile time is known as lexical scoping.